surajkarthik1/Classifying-Risks-Predictive-Modelling-for-Hospital-Readmissions/README.md

 # Classifying-Risks-Predictive-Modelling-for-Hospital-Readmissions

 Overview:
-This repository contains the implementation of a machine learning model to predict hospital readmissions for diabetic patients.
-The analysis is based on data from the UC Irvine Machine Learning Repository and involves various machine learning techniques to identify key factors influencing readmission rates.
+This repository hosts a predictive modeling project aimed at forecasting hospital readmissions among diabetic patients.
+The project utilizes data from the UC Irvine Machine Learning Repository, applying various advanced machine learning algorithms to uncover the primary drivers behind patient readmissions.

 Dataset:
-The dataset comprises 101,766 patient records with 50 features, focusing on demographic details, patient medical history, and the outcome of hospital visits.
-Key attributes include patient number, race, gender, age, weight, admission details, diagnostic codes, and readmission status.
+The dataset features 101,766 instances, each representing a hospital visit by a diabetic patient.
+It includes comprehensive data across 50 features such as demographics (race, gender, age), medical details (number of lab procedures, diagnoses, medication changes), and the target variable, which indicates whether a patient was readmitted within 30 days, after 30 days, or not readmitted.

-Exploratory Data Analysis (EDA):
+Exploratory Data Analysis (EDA)

-The initial phase involved cleaning the dataset, handling missing values particularly in the 'weight' feature, and performing exploratory data analysis to understand the distribution and relationship of features.
+Initial data exploration involved:

+-> Cleaning the dataset by addressing missing values, especially in the 'weight' and 'medical specialty' categories.

+-> Analyzing feature distributions and relationships using visualizations to understand the data better and prepare it for modeling.

-Feature Engineering:
+Feature Engineering

-We conducted feature engineering to transform and create new features to better represent the underlying processes affecting readmissions, which includes encoding categorical variables and imputing missing values using a Random Forest Regressor.
+-> Imputation of missing values in 'weight' using a Random Forest algorithm based on related features like 'age' and 'race'.

+-> Transformation of skewed numerical features to reduce variance and improve model accuracy.

+-> Encoding of categorical variables to numeric forms suitable for machine learning models.

-Model Building:
+Model Development

-We experimented with several machine learning models:
+Several predictive models were evaluated for their effectiveness in predicting readmissions:

-1. Logistic Regression
+1. Logistic Regression: Served as a baseline for performance comparison.
-2. Naive Bayes
-3. K-Nearest Neighbors (KNN)
-4. Decision Trees
-5. Ensemble methods like Random Forest and XGBoost
+2. Naive Bayes: Tested for its simplicity and speed in model training.
+3. K-Nearest Neighbors (KNN): Utilized for its efficacy in capturing the complexity of datasets through instance-based learning.
+4. Decision Trees and Random Forests: Employed for their ability to handle non-linear data and provide feature importance estimates.
+5. XGBoost: Chosen for its outstanding performance on structured data and its ability to handle large datasets efficiently.

-6. The XGBoost model performed the best with an accuracy of 64%.
+ XGBoost emerged as the most effective model, achieving an accuracy of 64% based on the given metrics.

-Results:
+Evaluation and Results:
-The final model provides insights into the likelihood of a patient being readmitted based on their medical history and current hospital stay.
-These predictions can help healthcare providers improve patient care and reduce unnecessary readmissions.
+The model's performance was critically assessed using various metrics, including accuracy, precision, recall, F1-score, and AUC-ROC curve.
+These metrics helped in fine-tuning the model parameters and selecting the best model for deployment.